-Angelina Jolie Getting Married To English Millionaire.
-Brad Pitt Feels Threatened Of Losing Child Custody
+Angelina Jolie Getting Married To English Millionaire, Brad Pitt Threatened To Lose Child Custody For Good

 “At first, Angelina was going to wait until the divorce was over to introduce her children to her new boyfriend, but now she would be determined to do so in the coming weeks,” a source said.
 Jolie’s concern is what might happen to her older children Maddox and Pax, who might choose to live with Brad Pitt if they don’t accept their new father.
 But who is the man that Angelina Jolie plans on marrying?
 Apparently, the man is an entrepreneur and philanthropist she met last year in London.

 Apparently, the news took Brad Pitt by surprise, who had no idea that his ex-wife was seeing someone, “let alone she was planning to get married,” the source said.
-He added that he feels completely threatened by Angelina’s new relationship as both are in the midst of an all-out battle for custody of their 6 children.
+He added that he feels completely threatened by Angelina’s new relationship as both are in the midst of an all-out battle for custody of their six children.

-Pitt and Jolie are 15-year-old Maddox’s parents, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and twins Knox and Viviene of 8.
+Pitt and Jolie are 15-year-old Maddox’s parents, 13-year-old Pax, 12-year-old Zahara, 10-year-old Shiloh, and twins Knox and Viviene of eight.
 For Brad Pitt, the mere idea that his children are in contact with another man is, “disgusting and disheartening.”
 Brad did not meet the manAngelina is in love with, nor does she want to meet him.
 He considers him an “intruder in his family,” In Touch says.

 It is a fact that the couple Brangelina, or what is left of it, is no more than a distant memory.
 After conflicts over her children, Brad Pitt’s troubles and holidays in Cambodia, Angelina Jolie seems ready and all set to move on with her life.